It's time to tackle social injustice

 If you are an undergraduate student, sompletion of two Ethical Grand Challenges counts towards the prestigious Stellify Award

-The Challenge is only accessible to 2nd year undergraduate students at the University of Manchester.
-If you are a 2nd year student and can’t access the Challenge, email firstname.lastname@example.org with the subject line Social Justice Challenge access.
+If you can’t access the Social Justice Challenge, email firstname.lastname@example.org with the subject line Social Justice Challenge access.

 At the end of each theme there are suggestions for how you can get involved and take action.